How Many Inches Is 75cm

 Q: Is the conversion factor always precisely 2.54?

 A: The conversion factor of 2.54 cm per inch is the commonly used and accepted value.
-However, slight variations can exist due to different definitions and standards used in different contexts.
+On the flip side, slight variations can exist due to different definitions and standards used in different contexts.
 For most practical purposes, 2.54 is sufficiently accurate.

 Q: How can I convert inches to centimeters?